 Finding colleges and graduate programs that offer generous financial aid packages is a great place to start, but a reality for many students today is taking out student loans.
 While this may seem daunting, there are ways to lessen your financial burden while you are still in school.
 Working while pursuing your education is a way to contribute towards your tuition costs; however, it should be weighed cautiously.
 Many schools offer work-study opportunities for students, and will reserve certain jobs on campus just for students who need work-study.
 Other options include finding flexible part-time jobs, internships and externships.
 However, your primary focus should always be on your academics and maintaining a strong grade point average.

-In addition to looking at schools that offer great values for tuition and finding a job to contribute towards overall costs, there are thousands of scholarships available for students today.
-A quick internet search will provide you with multiple websites that allow you to search for scholarships that fit your academic needs and interests.
+In addition to looking at schools that offer great values for tuition and finding a job to contribute towards overall costs, there are thousands of academic scholarships available for students today.
+A quick internet search will provide you with multiple websites that allow you to search for that fit your academic needs and interests.
 You can also contact the financial aid office at many colleges and graduate schools to see if there are any scholarships available to incoming students and if there are scholarships for students who maintain high grade point averages once matriculated.
 Working hard and getting good grades pays in more than one way.